frequently asked questions

 Are all kids required to participate in all projects?

-Can my child bring his/her own toys?
+Can my child bring their own toys?
 Phone?
 Electronic devices?

 We ask that your child leave all toys, phones and electronic devices at home.
 We have plenty of toys here, and we believe that most kids have more than enough “plugged in” time outside of camp, so outside of special occasions, no electronic devices are needed.
 On top of that, we don’t want to be responsible for keeping up with your kiddos’ expensive toys and electronic devices, as we are too busy being responsible for your child.